node-oauth/node-oauth2-server/docs/misc/pkce.rst

 .. _PKCE#authorizationRequest:

-..
-A:: The client creates and records a secret named the "code_verifier" and derives a transformed version "t(code_verifier)" (referred to as the "code_challenge"), which is sent in the OAuth 2.0 Authorization Request along with the transformation method "t_m".
+    A. The client creates and records a secret named the "code_verifier" and derives a transformed version "t(code_verifier)" (referred to as the "code_challenge"), which is sent in the OAuth 2.0 Authorization Request along with the transformation method "t_m".

 The following shows an example of how a client could generate a `code_challenge`` and ``code_challenge_method`` for the authorizazion request.